Lynda Osborne bio

 1991 proved to be an eventful year where she created a stunning silver gown for the Miss Republic Carnival Beauty pageant for the first time, and won best gown, beating a popular all-time designer winner.
 Later that year, she was asked to produce a fashion show of her designs to delegates of the International Community Education Association (ICEA) during their annual conference which was held in Trinidad at the Hilton Hotel that year.
 She did this with the House of Jacqui modelling agency, and received an award for her great contribution.

-Relocating close to Port of Spain in 1992, Lynda Osborne solved a design dilemma for then leading carnival band Barbarosa, when she innovatively created costuming depicting the waves of the sea, using blue iridescent transparent organza with a rippling effect.
+Relocating close to Port of Spain in 1992, Lynda Osborne solved a design dilemma for then leading carnival band Barbarosa, which was founded by Richard Affong (deceased) and his wife Pennilope Prescod.
+She innovatively created costuming depicting the waves of the sea, using blue iridescent transparent organza with a rippling effect.
 This led to contracts for six more sections that year, and on-going seasonal contracts which included historical and ethnic costuming, during the next five years.

 In 1998, Lynda travelled abroad where she experienced and experimented in international wear, and dabbled with winter coat fabrics like tweed and cashmere, two fabrics that had no place in her Caribbean homeland.
 She also used Duchess and Empress bridal silks, as well as pure linens and raw silk which were a rare find in her country at the time.